 JOURNEY THROUGH TIME 8 - ANCIENT TIMES (Creation - 333 BC) - Sue Rothberg - In this 32-week first JTT course, students journey with the Hebrews of the Bible's Old Testament as these chosen people receive God's guidance, move throughout the Holy Land, and encounter the powerful Sumerian, Egyptian, Canaanite, Hittite, Assyrian, Babylonian, and Persian civilizations.
 By completing several interesting projects and simulating the growth and interrelationships of early empires, students discover the challenges and complexities of the ancient world.
 Other topics discussed include theories of the earth's beginnings, ancient civilizations beyond the fertile crescent region, archaeological methods, and ancient history ties to today's world.
-Students read and analyze primary source documents, ancient myths, poetry, and historical fiction novels - set in various ancient civilizations.
-Associated writing assignments focus on MLA academic paragraphs and multiparagraph essays.
+Students read and analyze primary source documents, ancient myths, poetry, and historical fiction - novels - set in various ancient civilizations.
+Associated writing assignments focus on MLA academic paragraphs and multi-paragraph essays.
 Throughout the year students learn and practice foundational reading, writing, geography, and study skills needed for advanced coursework.
 Textbooks: BJU World History Textbook, 5th ed., Bible, JTT Book of Readings 8, Vocabulary from Classical Roots A, and The Writing Handbook.
-Novels include The Golden Bull, Hittite Warrior, Year of the Tiger, and summer reading of Screwtape Letters Time: Mondays and Wednesdays; 9-10:30 am Dates: 8/14-12/11/23 and 1/8-5/1/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Screwtape Letters - see digital locker after registration for more information.
+Novels include The Golden Bull, The Cat of Bubastes, Hittite Warrior, Year of the Tiger, and summer reading of Screwtape Letters.
+Time: Mondays and Wednesdays; 9-10:30 am Dates: 8/12-12/11/24 and 1/6-4/30/25 (Labor Day off) Cost: \$1250; after 7/4 \$1275 Homework for the summer: Read Screwtape Letters - see digital locker after registration for more information.

-JOURNEY THROUGH TIME 9 - THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY- Joanne Juren - In this 32-week course, students explore the fascinating roots of modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
+flipit JOURNEY THROUGH TIME 9 - THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY - Allison Naumann - In this 32-week course, students explore the fascinating roots of modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
 Using a variety of interesting activities including Reader's Theaters, Socratic Seminars, and collaborative activities, students will enjoy class while learning.
-Challenged to think critically through writing assignments from advanced expository single paragraphs to various multi-paragraph academic essays including five paragraph MLA research essays, students will work towards mastering foundational skills needed for more advanced study.
+Challenged to think critically through writing assignments from advanced expository single paragraphs to various multi-paragraph academic essays including four or five paragraph MLA research essays, students will work towards mastering foundational skills needed for more advanced study.
+Students must have a computer and access to the internet.

 Textbooks: World History BJU Textbook, 5th ed., JTT Book of Readings 9, Vocabulary from Classical Roots B, The Writing Handbook, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
-Dover Paperbacks: Oedipus Rex; Antigone; Poetics; Julius Caesar Time: Monday and Wednesdays; 9-10:30 am Dates: 8/14-12/11/23 and 1/8-5/1/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).
+Dover Paperbacks: Oedipus Rex; Antigone; Poetics; Julius Caesar Time: Monday and Wednesdays; 9-10:30 am Dates: 8/12-12/11/24 and 1/6-4/30/25 (Labor Day off) Cost: \$1250; after 7/4 \$1275 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).